 Mendoza said the BOC does not require payment of Customs Duties and Taxes through websites, online payments or express “pera padala.”

 He said the new scam is a modified version of the “love scam,” which was widespread in 2020.

-The "love scam" was a fraudulent scheme where a scammer will befriend a victim through Facebook messenger or email and will tell them that they have a package withheld by Customs.
-Scammers will then negotiate payment with the victim.
+The “love scam” was a fraudulent scheme where a scammer would befriend victims through Facebook Messenger or email and tell them they have a package withheld by Customs.
+Scammers would then negotiate payment with the victim.

-Mendoza said they have been very intensive in information dissemination and found out that most people are aware of the modus.
-Some will call the BOC first to verify and before any transactions occur.
+Mendoza said they have been intensive in information dissemination and found out that most people are aware of the modus.
+Some would call the BOC first to verify and before any transactions could occur.

-"The bureau only asks payments of duties and taxes only through authorized agent banks or through the cashiers located at the custom's offices," Mendoza said.
-(MJVE)
+“The bureau only asks payments of duties and taxes only through authorized agent banks or through the cashiers located at the custom’s offices,” Mendoza said.
+(MVE)